typo3rel/slug/README.md

 ## CUSTOM RECORDS

+Note: To enable custom records functionality, you must activate the checkbox "Custom records enabled" in the extension settings panel!

-First of all important to know: Editing the slugs works only if the desired table contains a field for the title and a field for the slug.
+Important to know: Editing the slugs works only if the desired table contains a field for the title and a field for the slug.
 The names of the fields can be determined by TypoScript.
 But be careful.
 If you use a wrong field, the slug extension can destroy your data.
 I take no responsibility for it.
 So it's best not to test in a live web site before.
 Very important to know:
 * If you want to use an image symbol, make sure the image exists.
 The slug extension is currently NOT checking this!
 * You can only use tables that are correctly prepared for TYPO3 use